rjaros/kvision/Module.md

 # Package pl.treksoft.kvision.form.select

-Full-featured select component with support for remote (AJAX) data source.
+Contains a simple select component as well as a full-featured component with support for remote (AJAX) data source.

 # Package pl.treksoft.kvision.form.spinner